Hedonic Utilitarianism

 How could we estimate hedonic utility for other species?
 We don’t even know what types of life are sentient.
 Can we define sentience for organisms with different brains?
 Birds seem to be sentient, but their brains are different from mammalian brains.
 Fish are more different.
 What about an octopus?
 Could insects be sentient?

-Even if we could predict the hedonic effect of an action on a single sentient being, we might not be able to predict the aggregate effect on all sentient beings.
+Even if we could predict the hedonic effect of an action on a single sentient being, we might not be able to predict the total effect on all sentient beings.
 Actions have many consequences across space and over time.
 This is a problem for any type of utilitarianism.

 What if we can’t increase hedonic utility?